 ABSTRACT: Presently, the bioregionalist Cascadia movement is more vibrant yet misrepresented than ever.
 Since the Pacific Northwest bioregion serves as a vital technological, environmental, and cultural hub for both United States and Canada, the ecosystems, collective culture, and cooperation of these coastal states and provinces bears importance on local and international scales.
 The possibility of Cascadia becoming an independent nation is minute, but the ongoing efforts to build cooperation and maintain ecosystems in the region remain beneficial.
 By examining past scholarly literature and the current informal online communities of pro-Cascadia groups, this research will investigate the complex origins and development of the Cascadia movement with regards to eco-spirituality and globalization, and Cascadia’s current role in Pacific Northwestern culture.

 Skies, waters and forests are rulers of the United States’ Pacific Northwest.
 They define our skylines, climates, and economies—and they remind us to pause.
-On the white, blue, and green “Doug Flag” designed in 1994, these three symbols together with a Douglas-fir represent Cascadia: the Pacific Northwestern bioregion.
-As a traveler, inhabitant, and human being, I feel immersed in the collective value for our natural landscape—home—that has found its means for expression and societal change through bioregionalism.
+On the white, blue, and green “Doug Flag” designed in 1994, these three symbols, together with a Douglas Fir represent the Pacific Northwestern bioregion otherwise known as Cascadia.
+As a traveler, inhabitant, and human being, I feel immersed in the collective value of our natural landscape, which has found its means for expression and societal change through bioregionalism.
 Rather than linking groups by politics, ethnicity, or religion, bioregionalism focuses on what every person in an area shares in common: place.
 But the factors that spur bioregionalism in an area are complex, and the Cascadia movement’s identity and reputation are both mutable enough to warrant further investigation.

 Cascadia, an amalgamation of Pacific Northwestern ecosystems, has, since its conception in the late 1970s, been a cultural movement of fluid borders: both in terms of its debated geographical boundaries and in terms of its own identity and values.
-At its roots, Cascadia is a continuation of the sociopolitical climate of the region as created by historical factors, though globalization later reinforced Cascadia’s identity.
-In order for Cascadia to exist, some level of globalization was prerequisite—but the movement does react to globalization.
+At its roots, Cascadia is a continuation of the sociopolitical climate of the region as created by historical factors, while globalization has also played a role in reinforcing Cascadia’s identity.
+In order for Cascadia to exist, some level of globalization was a prerequisite, as it necessarily demanded WHAT.
+However, the movement does react to globalization as well.
 While fringe subgroups portray and polarize Cascadia as a solely secessionist movement, Cascadian bioregionalism places more emphasis on its internal togetherness and the environment than on independence from Canada and the U.S. With the nonprofit group CascadiaNow establishing chapters—in Seattle, Bellingham, Vancouver, Portland, and Salem thus far—and over 9,000 subscribers in the Cascadia community on the popular social media website, Reddit, Cascadia proves its growing presence as a movement.
 In addition to a view of Cascadia through the lens of Raymond Williams’ dominant, emergent, and residual components of culture, this paper will shine light on spiritual and environmental movements as origins of Cascadia, the effects of globalization on the movement, and the current, more-nuanced character of Cascadia as a result of this development.